IBM/db2forzosdeveloperextension-about/docs/working-with-stored-procedures/debugging-stored-procedures-advanced.md

 By using Db2 Developer Extension's stored procedure debugger, we were able to quickly determine that a variable initialization was missing for the OUT_DEPTBONUSCNT variable.
 Without the stored procedure debugger, to locate a code bug in a stored procedure, we would need to update the stored procedure to print more trace data or generate more logs, we would need to execute the stored procedure multiple times to collect the data, and then we would need to to analyze that data, all of which takes a huge amount of time.
 With the stored procedure debugger, we can develop and maintain stored procedures more quickly and with higher efficiency.

-## More tips on debugging native and external SQL stored procedures
+## More tips on debugging native and external SQL stored procedures and user-defined functions

-The following sections contain more information about the process of debugging stored procedures with Db2 Developer Extension.
+The following sections contain more information about the process of debugging stored procedures and UDFs with Db2 Developer Extension.

 ### Required privileges